Danube Wings

 Danube Wings, trading as VIP Wings, a.s., was a Slovakia-based airline that ceased operations in 2013.
 Danube Wings had operated regional scheduled services on domestic and international routes using ATR 72 aircraft.
 Its home base was M. R. Štefánik Airport in Bratislava.
 VIP Wings, a privately owned Slovak company, was the holder of the licences and the AOC.

 History

 VIP Wings was established on 23 May 2000, and was created from VIP Air, the first private aviation company in Slovakia.

 In August 2008 operations started with ATR 72 aircraft, offering regular transport to the general public.
 On November 13, 2008, the company was assigned the V5 IATA code.
 On July 15, 2009, Danube Wings became a member of the European Regional Airlines Association.

+Danube Wings briefly operated a scheduled service from Tatry-Poprad to London/Luton commencing in December 2009.
+This operated on Tuesdays, Thursdays and Sundays with an ex-British Airways Boeing 737-400 leased from CSA Czech Airlines.
+This operation was short-lived, and all London flights had stopped by the end of February 2010.
+The aircraft was returned to CSA in March 2010.

 The company faced serious economical problems and on 20 November 2013 ceased all operations on scheduled flights.
 According to news reports it ceased operations in December 2013 and laid off all employees.